yusufcanb/kubot/README.md

 ## Installation

-To install Kubot, you need to have Go programming language and Docker installed on your machine.
+To install Kubot, you need to have Go programming language.
 Then, run the following
 command:

 ```bash